Get started today.

 Parents’ main concerns often centre around people, environment, and routines.
 Your nursery team must be prepared to effectively support the children and parents through the transition into your Early Years setting.
 New starters may be new to nursery entirely or moving from another childcare provider.
 The settling-in process remains consistent to ensure a positive start to their Early Years journey with you and your team.

-How can your staff help to settle new children into your Early Years setting?
+How can your staff help to settle new children starting nursery into your Early Years setting?

 Consistency gives confidence to parents